Busting Myths Around BLOCKCHAIN Ecosystem & Cryptocurrencies

 Political, Personal, and Economical Hurdles:

 There are quite a handful of people who prefer to view everything from a pessimistic perspective.
-Few economists who might be renowned globally for their contributions in the area of economics, but don’t know much about the latest technology, and still want to offer their point-of-view just for namesake.
-One illustration of it is an individual by the name Nouriel Roubini.
-The individual may not a lot about economics, but not much about the inside-out of the technology.
-Him making a decision that may impact hundreds of thousands of lives (socially, technologically, economically) would not be a good idea.
+Few economists might be renowned globally for their contributions in the area of economics, but don’t know much about the latest technology, and still want to offer their point-of-view just for their namesake.
+One illustration of it is an individual named Nouriel Roubini.
+The individual may know a lot about economics, but not much about the inside-out of technology.
+His decision can impact hundreds of thousands of lives (socially, technologically, and economically) which might not be a good idea.
 An individual or a group of individuals who have expertise in both the financial industry and technology industry should be allowed to make pivotal decisions and not create fear among the population across the world just for their personal or political gains.

 Last modified on July 21st, 2023 at 3:39 pm